graphops/docs/docs/launchpad/quick-start.md

 sealed-secrets                  sealed-secrets          true    true            launchpad.graphops.xyz/namespace:sealed-secrets                                         sealed-secrets/sealed-secrets                   2.1
 ```

-First, update configuration in your `helmfile.yaml` for the base namespaces.
-You will likely need to configure storage and ingress with your own values.
+First, update the Helmfile configuration for the base namespaces.
+You will likely need to configure storage and ingress settings in their respective files, `namespaces/storage.yaml` and `namespaces/ingress.yaml`, by customizing them with your specific values.

 In particular, the storage namespace may be a requirement even for other base namespaces, so lets install that one first by running `task releases:apply -- launchpad.graphops.xyz/namespace=storage`